MicrosoftDocs/power-automate-docs/flow-docs/error-checker.md

 ## Learn to fix errors and warnings

-Expand each section to learn more about how to fix an error.
+Expand each section to learn more about how to fix the errors or warnings.

 ![Checker details](media/checker/checker-detail.png "Checker details")